 Delve deeper into the iconic landscapes of Tropical North Queensland by visiting with Traditional Custodians.

-If you didn’t know Uiure is a traditional name given to the Great Barrier Reef, or haven’t yet sampled the delicious zesty zing of a green ant’s abdomen; if you want to learn where to find turkey bush to ward off mosquito’s, or want to know the best time to catch kudi kudi (barramundi) – it’s time you spent some time on country with Tropical North Queensland’s Traditional Custodians.
+If you haven’t yet sampled the delicious zesty zing of a green ant’s abdomen; if you want to learn where to find turkey bush to ward off mosquito’s, or want to know the best time to catch kudi kudi (barramundi) – it’s time you spent some time on country with Tropical North Queensland’s Traditional Custodians.

 Not only does Tropical North Queensland merge two natural World Heritage-listed wonders – the Great Barrier Reef and Wet Tropics Rainforest – but uniquely, Traditional Custodians representing both Aboriginal and Torres Strait Island cultures meet here too.
 With an intrinsic connection to country and sea spanning over 50,000 years, both cultures have an incredible depth of knowledge and thousands of stories to share.